BioH4z/Dockerfile_HOME-BIO/README.md

 In order to run a metagenomic analysis, you should download different genome reference for bacteria and virus.
 You can download them directly from

+4 - LICENSE
+This is a free pipeline: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.